Paul Mignard: Life

 Paul Mignard was born in Avignon on 27 December 1639.
 He was the son of Nicolas Mignard and Marguerite d'Avril.
 His family included a number of artists.
 His father and uncle Pierre Mignard were prominent history and portrait painters.
 His younger brother Pierre became an architect and painter.

 Paul Mignard was a pupil of his uncle Pierre Mignard.
 He was received into the Académie royale de peinture et de sculpture on 11 June 1672.
 The work that earned him admission to the Académie was a large Portrait of Nicolas Mignard, painting an Annunciation (Museum of Fine Arts of Lyon).
 It shows his father sitting in his studio in front of a painting he is working on and holding his palette and brushes.
 On a table placed next to his father is a copy of the Architettura di Palladio, together with a ruler and compasses.

 It is known that Mignard spent time in Italy in the 1670s but little is known about his stay.
 He also was in England painting portraits.
 He was active in Bavaria as court painter to the family of the Elector.
-He painted several portraits of the Elector and his wife Henriette Adelaide of Savoy, who held him in high esteem.
+He painted several portraits of the Elector and his wife, who held him in high esteem.
 He dedicated his self-portrait (Alte Pinakothek, Munchen) to Henriette Adelaide of Savoy.

 He married Marie-Madeleine Chenard.
 The couple had a few children.
 On 7 September 1690, Mignard was appointed ordinary painter of the city of Lyons.
 This appointment required him to paint portraits of city officials.

 Paul Mignard died on 15 October 1691 in Lyon.